Welcome to the 20th Engineer Brigade!

 On September 16, 2009 the 20th Engineer Brigade transformed to its new MTOE with the headquarters being removed from airborne status, but the brigade’s mission to support XVIII Airborne Corps and the Army with trained and ready airborne engineers continued.
 In January 2010 the brigade deployed the Assault Command Post to Haiti in support of Operation Unified Response, and 12 months later, in January 2011, deployed the brigade headquarters to Iraq in support of operation New Dawn.
 There it served as the U.S Forces – Iraq theater engineer brigade headquarters for all non-divisional engineers throughout Iraq.

-Today the 20th Engineer Brigade consists of four battalions and multiple separate companies and detachments numbering over 3,000 soldiers across six different installations.
-The battalions include the 19th Engineer Battalion located at Fort Knox, the 27th Engineer Battalion located at Fort Bragg, the 46th Engineer Battalion located at Fort Polk, and 92nd Engineer Battalion located at Fort Drum.
-The 20th Engineer Brigade also contains four dive detachments located at Joint Base Langley Eustis, and three engineer companies located at Fort Campbell.
+Today the 20th Engineer Brigade consists of four battalions and multiple separate companies and detachments numbering over 3,000 soldiers across seven different installations.
+The battalions include the 19th Engineer Battalion located at Fort Knox, the 27th Engineer Battalion located at Fort Bragg, the 46th Engineer Battalion located at Fort Polk, and 92nd Engineer Battalion located at Fort Stewart.
+The 20th Engineer Brigade also contains four dive detachments located at Joint Base Langley Eustis, three engineer companies located at Fort Campbell and one engineer company located at Fort Drum.
 On August 31st, 2021, 46th Engineer Battalion 20th EN BDE, first U.S Army active-duty hurricane response force, deployed from Joint Readiness Training Center and Fort Polk, to support Hurricane Ida response operations.
 The 46th mobilized more than 150 Soldiers and 51 pieces of equipment in 48 hours.
 Their ability to assemble and deploy is a testament to the ongoing cooperation between civil and military forces across the total Army.

 The 20th Engineer Brigade continues to stand ready to provide rapid engineer support in response to any worldwide contingency mission.
-The brigade holds true its long and distinguished history of service to the XVIII Airborne Corps, the Engineer Regiment, our Army and Nation participating in 33 campaigns and earning 5 unit commendations.
+The brigade holds true its long and distinguished history of service to the XVIII Airborne Corps, the Engineer Regiment, our Army and Nation participating in 33 campaigns and earning 8 Meritorious Unit Commendations.

 For More Information: